Scain3/react_truMedia_app/README.md

    - "/api/athletes"

-   Fetches informationg pertaining to all of the NFL players
+   Fetches information pertaining to all of the NFL players

    - "/api/athletes/:id"